Squaxin Island Tribe: History

 The Coast Salish clans that became the Squaxin Island Tribe were historically settled along the seven inlets of the South Puget Sound.
 These were known as the S'hotl-Ma-Mish (Carr Inlet), Noo-Seh-Chatl (Henderson Inlet), Steh-Chass (Budd Inlet, around modern-day Olympia), Squi-Aitl (Eld Inlet), T'Peeksin (Totten Inlet), Sa-Heh-Wa-Mish (Hammersley Inlet), and Squaksin (Case Inlet; which gave the reservation its name).
 They were speakers of a dialect continuum in the Salishan language family known as Lushootseed.
 Together with the Twana and Suquamish, they numbered about 1,000 in 1780.
 Unlike other peoples of the region, the Squaxin tribes were not dependent on a river system, as the Tumwater Falls blocked salmon from migrating far upstream.
 Instead, they were oriented towards the saltwater sound and the smaller watersheds directly adjacent to the seven inlets.
 Extended families lived together in longhouses laid out in villages, and were connected by family ties into a wide system of alliances.
 The Qwu?gwes site was used as a food processing camp by a nearby Squi-Aitl village for around 700 years.
 The site shows evidence of the large-scale harvesting of salmon and shellfish.
 Squaxin traded along routes stretching overland to the Columbia Basin and by sea throughout the Puget Sound.

 After decades of trade and intermittent contact, serious white settlement in South Puget Sound began in the 1840s and 50s.
 In 1853, the Washington Territory was created and included Squaxin lands.
 In 1854, the newly appointed Territorial Governor Isaac Stevens began to pressure the tribes into treaties ceding their land to the United States.
 The Squaxin tribes were among the first targeted, and signed the Medicine Creek Treaty on December 26.
 The treaty surrendered all Squaxin mainland claims in exchange for Squaxin Island, twenty years of cash payments, and recognition of traditional native fishing and hunting rights.
-The reservations proved far less valuable that the land that had given up.
+The reservations proved far less valuable than the land that had been given up.
 When the Nisqually realized how poor of a deal they had been given, their Chief Leschi began the Puget Sound War in an attempt to reverse the treaty.
 Despite not taking up arms, the Squaxin Tribe was forcefully interned on their reservation during the war.
 The small, forested island provided poor sustenance for the 375 Squaxin tribe members.
 After the war, most families left the island and returned to living around the South Puget Sound, but without rights to the land.